 Do I still have to maintain other statutory company registers?

 Can I leave the PSC register empty?

 You must never leave the PSC register empty.
 If you are confident that there are no PSCs that meet any of the five conditions, you must enter the following statement on the register:

 “The company knows or has reasonable cause to believe that there is no registrable person or registrable relevant legal entity in relation to the company.”

 How long do I have to keep PSC information?

 Companies are legally required to keep information about People with Significant Control for ten years after they have stopped being a PSC of the company.
 Their details will be kept by Companies House indefinitely.

 Inspection of register of People with Significant Control

 You must keep your PSC register at your registered office or SAIL address and make it available for inspection upon request.
 Companies House must be informed about the location of your PSC register.

-Any person or organisation may request to inspect your PSC register free of charge, or receive a copy for an optional fee up to £12.
+Any person or organisation may request to inspect your PSC register free of charge or receive a copy for an optional fee of up to £12.
 Upon granting access to the register, you must not disclose any PSC’s usual residential address.